AdobeDocs/workfront.en/help/quicksilver/planning/general/planning-overview.md

 ## Enable Adobe Workfront Planning for the users in your Workfront instance

-Your organization must enroll in the Adobe Workfront Planning program before you can access the planning capabilities.
+Your organization must enroll in the Adobe Workfront Planning program before you can access its capabilities.
 Your account representative should have given you information about enrolling in this program, if you qualify.

 For more information about granting access to and enabling others to use Workfront Planning, see [Access overview](/help/quicksilver/planning/access/access-overview.md).